-Primary access to the Project Site will be provided via West Catharpin Road on the north and Post Oak Road (State Route 606) and Chewing Place on the south.
-Site access locations will be improved and maintained to accommodate Spotsylvania County Fire, Rescue, and Emergency Services during both construction and operation of the Project.
-The driveway entrances will be coordinated with Spotsylvania County and the Virginia Department of Transportation (VDOT).
+Primary access to the Project Site will be provided via Orange Plank Road (State Route 621) on the north and West Catharpin Road on the south.
+Site access will be improved and maintained to accommodate Spotsylvania County Fire, Rescue, and Emergency Services during both construction and operation of the Project.

+The Project is anticipated to have several site access locations, as the Project Site is not entirely accessible from a single site access location due to wetlands, streams, and topographical constraints.
+All site access locations and driveway entrances will be coordinated with Spotsylvania County and the Virginia Department of Transportation (VDOT).
 Permanent access roads taken from paved streets shall include a paved apron only if required by VDOT.